till90/irrigation_detection/README.md

 # Irrigation Detection
 This repository is part of a master-thesis.
-It contains scripts for downloading, preprocessing, classification and visualisation for irrigation detection purpose.
+It contains scripts for downloading, preprocessing, visualization, model creation and analysis for irrigation detection purpose.
 Main part will be implementing of irrigation detection method from [Irrigation Events Detection over Intensively Irrigated Grassland Plots Using Sentinel-1 Data](https://doi.org/10.3390/rs12244058) in V1. and from [Near Real-Time Irrigation Detection at Plot Scale Using Sentinel-1 Data](https://www.mdpi.com/2072-4292/12/9/1456) in V2.

 This repository is under construction and functions may not work or be whack explained.